KJB88/KJB88.github.io/_pages/bio.md

     content: bio_inspirations.md
     image_circular: false # crops the image to make it circular
     start_open: false
-    more_info: I love a relevant meme, don't you?
+    more_info: Any excuse for a meme, really.

   - align: left
     #image: prof_pic.jpg